mwgeurts/xpdf_tools/README.md

 ## Usage and Documentation

 Please see the [wiki](../../wiki) for basic usage and other documentation on using the Xpdf Extensions for MATLAB.
-Note that the Xpdf utilities are not provided as part of this repository and must be separately [configured](../../wiki/Installation and Use) to work with these extensions.

 ## License